 She touched her lip, looked down, and first pivoted to how “Mr. Trump said that he heard Mr. Bush very clearly,” as if she needed a moment to grab her hammer.
 Then when the moment passed, she paused and stared emptily into the crowd, displaying the gap between what she wanted to say and what the crowd wanted to hear.

-In predictable fashion, Fiorina was again praised from the left for taking down Trump.
+In a predictable fashion, Fiorina was again praised by the left for taking down Trump.
 Emily Bazelon said on the Slate Political Gabfest that she experienced a “feminist moment” with Fiorina.
 Huffington Post praised the heels that Fiorina wore while she “put Donald Trump in his place.”

 But Carly hasn’t always been a feminist political champion.
 In fact, she’s largely been critical of using gender as a strategy to win votes.
 Her website states that it’s time to end identity politics.
 She’s argued that Democrats treat women like an interest group and pit them against men in the pursuit of winning elections.

 From a policy perspective, she opposes proposals seen as particularly beneficial to women.
 She’s against a federal mandate for paid family leave.
 She would repeal the Affordable Care Act.
 And in her most impassioned moment in the second Republican debate, she claimed that the recently released videos targeting Planned Parenthood’s role in fetal tissue research included footage of a live fetus kicking while a doctor discusses a procedural change meant to “harvest the brain”.

 Fiorina’s momentary hesitation to slam Trump may be reflective of her hesitancy to carry the feminist banner as the first woman to become president of the United States.